How Windows selects a driver package for a device

 When a device is attached, Windows needs to find a matching driver package to install.

 In Windows 10, this matching process happens in two phases.
-First, Windows 10 installs the best matching driver in the driver store, allowing the device to begin operation quickly.
-After that driver is installed, Windows 10 also:
+First, Windows 10 installs the best matching driver package in the driver store, allowing the device to begin operation quickly.
+After that driver package is installed, Windows 10 also:

 - Searches for driver packages that were preloaded in the locations specified by the DevicePath registry value.
 The DevicePath registry value is located under the following subkey: